MutanteGithub/SecureCloud/README.md

 ./install_multy_mn_SCN.sh

-## For update to 2.4.3 version (change the binaries and restart only the first MN):
+## For update to 2.4.3 version (change the binaries and restart and activate all SCN Masternodes on your VPS):

 wget https://raw.githubusercontent.com/MutanteGithub/SecureCloud/master/update_SCN_243.sh -O update_SCN_243.sh